|Geelani has been repeatedly arrested by Indian authorities, who say that he is responsible for inciting violence [EPA]

-Syed Ali Shah Gilani, a veteran of Kashmiri politics, is the leader of the Tehreek-e-Hurriyat faction of the All Parties Hurriyat Conference (APHC) and a staunch opponent of union with India.
+Syed Ali Shah Geelani, a veteran of Kashmiri politics, is the leader of the Tehreek-e-Hurriyat faction of the All Parties Hurriyat Conference (APHC) and a staunch opponent of union with India.

-Born in a town in the Bandipora area of northern Kashmir on September 29, 1929, Gilani received his preliminary education at Sopore, and finished his studies at the Oriental College, Lahore (Pakistan).
+Born in a town in the Bandipora area of northern Kashmir on September 29, 1929, Geelani received his preliminary education at Sopore, and finished his studies at the Oriental College, Lahore (Pakistan).

-Omar Abdullah, the current chief minister of Indian-administered Jammu and Kashmir and the president of the National Conference (NC), has repeatedly blamed Gilani for the rise of militancy in Kashmir.
-Farooq Abdullah, Omar's father and the patron of the NC, has echoed this call, urging Gilani to "adopt a path which could save Kashmiri people from further destruction".
+Omar Abdullah, the current chief minister of Indian-administered Jammu and Kashmir and the president of the National Conference (NC), has repeatedly blamed Geelani for the rise of militancy in Kashmir.
+Farooq Abdullah, Omar's father and the patron of the NC, has echoed this call, urging Geelani to "adopt a path which could save Kashmiri people from further destruction".